-What we tend to think about most when it comes to this waterfall is the flooded conditions we encountered on our very first visit here in early June 2002.
+What we tend to think about most when it comes to this waterfall is the flooded conditions we encountered on our very first visit here at the very end of May in 2002.

 It was a situation when the rushing waters from the waterfall actually spilled over the footbridges and granite steps near its base.

 However, we had never seen the waterfall do that again on our subsequent visits.

 I have a theory about why that’s the case and how we can use Tueeulala Falls as a proxy to tell us what the trail conditions would be before setting out on the hike.

 You can read about this on the Tueeulala Falls page, which I won’t reproduce on this page.

 Wapama Falls Trail Description – from the dam to Tueeulala Fall

 The trail to get right in front of Wapama Falls is said to be 5 miles round trip without much significant elevation gain (though there were some slight undulating sections).